-It's getting to be a bad habit - not picture with this!
+It's getting to be a bad habit - no pictures with this!
 I must make it again and get photos on here!

 I remember making liver and onions for my two eldest grandsons when they were pre-schoolers.
 They asked what I was fixing.

 "Beef.
 It's beef, like hamburger is beef, but it's not ground like hamburger."

 No lies, right?
-They weren't interested in the onions and I told them they didn't have to war them.
+They weren't interested in the onions and I told them they didn't have to eat them.
 Good for them, they won a concession from Grammy!
 Good for me, I like onions!

 We were all doing very well - liver and onions, mashed potatoes for the gravy and I forgot which veggie or salad with it, along with rolls.
 Plates were being emptied when a daughter came in.